MemRL: Self-Evolving Agents via Runtime Reinforcement Learning on Episodic Memory: Problem Formulation

 \subsection{Non-Parametric Reinforcement Learning}

-To overcome the limitations of static similarity-based retrieval, we operationalize the M-MDP framework by formulating memory retrieval as a value-based decision-making process.
-Unlike parametric approaches that optimize $\pi_{\text{LLM}}$ via weight updates, we aim to optimize the retrieval policy $\mu(m| s, \mathcal{M})$ directly within the memory space.
-We map the abstract M-MDP components to a specific Intent-Experience-Utility structure:
+To overcome static similarity limitations, we operationalize the M-MDP framework by formulating memory retrieval as a value-based decision-making process \citep{zhou2025memento}.
+Unlike parametric methods optimizing $\pi_{LLM}$ via weight updates, we optimize the retrieval policy $\mu(m|s, \mathcal{M})$ directly within the memory space by mapping M-MDP components to a structured \textit{Intent-Experience-Utility} triplet:

-\textbf{From Semantic Matching to Decision Making.} We instantiate the state $s$ as the User Intent, encapsulated by the embedding of the current query \citep{lewis2020retrieval}.
-Consequently, the action space $\mathcal{A}_t$ becomes dynamic and discrete, corresponding to the selection of a specific $m$ from the current memory bank $\mathcal{M}_t$.
-Under this formulation, retrieving from memory is no longer a passive matching task but an active action $a_t=m$ taken to augment the generator \citep{zhou2025memento}.
+\textbf{From Semantic Matching to Decision Making.} We instantiate state $s$ as the User Intent, encapsulated by the current query embedding \citep{lewis2020retrieval}.
+Consequently, the action space $\mathcal{A}_t$ becomes dynamic and discrete, corresponding to selecting a specific $m$ from the memory bank $\mathcal{M}_t$ \citep{zhou2025memento}.
+In this formulation, retrieval is not a passive matching task but a strategic decision step taken to augment the generator's action $a$~\citep{zhou2025memento}.

-\textbf{Defining Utility via Q-Values.} The core of our framework is the shift from estimating semantic relevance to estimating functional utility.
-We define the state-action value function $Q(s, m)$ as the expected utility of applying the retrieved context $m$ for intents similar to $s$.
-The objective of \textsc{MemRL} is to learn an optimal retrieval policy $\mu^*$ that selects context maximizing this expected utility:
+\textbf{Defining Utility via Q-Values.} While the agent's executable action $a$ is generated by the policy $\pi$ (as formalized in Sec.~\ref{sec:mmdp}), the quality of this generation is strictly conditioned on the retrieved context.
+Therefore, we adapt the traditional value function $Q(s, a)$ to the retrieval phase, defining $Q(s, m)$ as the expected utility of the subsequent action $a$ augmented by memory $m$. \textsc{MemRL} learns an optimal retrieval policy $\mu^*$ that maximizes this utility:

-This $Q$-value serves as a critic, distinguishing high-value strategies from irrelevant noise that may share high semantic similarity.
+In this view, the Q-value acts as a critic for the retrieval mechanism, distinguishing memories that strategically aid the generator from irrelevant noise that merely shares high semantic similarity.

-\textbf{Non-Parametric Learning.} Since the action space of the retrieval policy $\mu$ in our setting is decoupled from the LLMs' generation space, we can perform learning without modifying the LLMs' weights.
-Upon receiving an environmental feedback $r$, e.g., execution success, we can update the Q-value of the retrieved memory context using a Temporal-Difference (TD) error \citep{sutton1988learning}:
+\textbf{Non-Parametric Learning.} Since the retrieval action space is decoupled from LLM generation, we perform learning without modifying model weights.
+Upon receiving environmental feedback $r$, we update the Q-value via a Temporal-Difference (TD) error \citep{sutton1988learning}: